dropdog/docs/docs/development.md

 Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).
-Are there side effects or other unintuitive consequenses of this change?
+Are there side effects or other unintuitive consequences of this change?
 Here's the place to explain them.

 Further paragraphs come after blank lines.